 If you are unable to bring your own four-legged friend to the Inn you might enjoy the company of some very special Story residents.

-I am an aggressively friendly two year-old Blue Heeler, and have lived at Story ever since I was separated from my litter mates.
+I'm a Blue Heeler who is very well traveled.
+I started off in Story but have visited Seattle, Northern Michigan, Nashville and Indianapolis.
 I have lived with humans so long that sometimes I think am one of them.
 My favorite human is Little Rich, the son of the owner.
 He takes me everywhere in his car, and lets me sleep with him in his bed.
 He feeds me scraps from the kitchen.
-I'll eat anything.
+I'll eat anything just like my friend Snow.
+I don't always live in Story but like to come visit for the chance of a piece of filet or a pork chop bone.

-I did have a best friend as a dog once, a Great Dane known as Riva a/k/a "Little Girl".
+I did have another best dog friend, a Great Dane known as Riva a/k/a "Little Girl".
 She outweighed me by over 130 pounds.
 Nevertheless, I was able to boss her around, due to my superior intellect and much higher energy level.
-Little Girl moved away in January.
+Little Girl moved away in January of 2013.
 I miss her.
 I'm sure she's sleeping on a couch somewhere.

 Story is home to eleven hens.
 All of them are Wyandots (grey and white in color, with beautiful patterned feathers).
 You will see them wandering the property, scratching and pecking away (lots of bugs here--yummy!).
 In the morning, they all get a good helping of cracked corn to start the day.
 Please be careful in entering the parking lot!